CC-Public/DashboardAssignment/README.md

                 error: function(result) { /* Show error */ }
       });

-Since the method actually produces random data on each request you might want to change `chance` parameter which controls the probability of returning new activity record for each user.
-Response form for is the same as in `GetUserActivities` method.
+Since the method actually produces random data on each request you might want to change `chance` parameter which controls the probability of returning new record per each user.
+Response format is the same as in `GetUserActivities` method.

-You can also play around with the data via this web-client [http://tradefeed.parseapp.com/](http://tradefeed.parseapp.com/).
-You can also find source code for the back-end in the same GitHub repository [here](/tradefeed/cloud).
-So if you feel like improving it or changing due to your needs, please feel free to fork it.
+There is a web-client [http://tradefeed.parseapp.com/](http://tradefeed.parseapp.com/) where you can test back-end.
+You can also find source code [here](/tradefeed).

 ## Design

-You can find PSD `design` [folder](/design) in this repository.
-Try to follow them as much as possible though they are unfortunately not complete and will require some extrapolation.
+You can find PSDs in `design` [folder](/design).
+Try to follow them as much as possible though they are unfortunately not complete and will require some creativity.
 Please extract some general styles and elements like widget container, button, grid or drop-down list and extrapolate them on other applications screens.

 ## Contacts